CyberHaack/Windows-Security-Lsass-CredentialAttack/README.md

 # Windows Security Lab - Lsass Credential Attack Simulation

+## Disclaimer
+This project is intended for **educational purposes only**.
+It is designed to demonstrate how attackers can exploit the **Local Security Authority Subsystem Service (lsass.exe)** to retrieve **NTLM hashes** and other credentials.
+The techniques and tools discussed in this project should **never be used to illegally access computers, networks, or systems without explicit authorization**.

 ## Objective
 The primary objective of this project is to demonstrate how attackers can exploit the **Local Security Authority Subsystem Service (lsass.exe)** in Windows to retrieve **NTLM hashes**.
 Using tools like **Mimikatz**, this project simulates the process of extracting hashes from memory, highlighting the risks associated with unprotected lsass.exe processes and the importance of securing sensitive credentials.